-Risk: Request for actions not approved by the Council
+17. Risk: Request for actions not approved by the Council.

-Now .
-Request for details not approved by the council.
+The state of the s

 Likelihood Consequence Rating

 Unlikely Minor Low

 Action/Strategy

 Actions approved by Council to support the objectives of the Committee.

 18. Funding to develop an Arts Strategy will assist the Committee to obtain information that will enable it to focus its priorities.